stephfrian/cse15l-lab-reports/LabReport3.md

 ```
 ./travel_guides/berlitz1/HandRHawaii.txt
 ```
+This command is useful for printing the path of any file.
 ## Option 4: -name -ls
 Description: Display information about the files and directories in the long format, similar to the ls -l command.